Harvesting BAT-GUANO with NITRATES (Non-Imaging Transient Reconstruction And TEmporal Search): Detecting and localizing

 the expected signal counts divided by the square root of the total counts, since in a coded aperture instrument the signal counts function as background for other positions in the sky image.
 Assuming $f_{\rm trans}$ = 1 and $f_{Pb}$ = 0, BAT's imaging SNR is, at most, 0.73 times the ideal SNR due to the finite resolution of the detectors recording only a blurred image of the mask's shadow (see Eqs.
 23 and 25 from \citealt{SkinnerCodedSens}).
 This penalty of 0.73 in the SNR can equivalently be interpreted as deriving from the 0.54 efficiency factor in the mask-weighted effective area divided by the square root of that same factor in the noise term.
 This penalty factor that decreases the sensitivity from the ideal case is termed the `coding power' of the instrument.
 In reality $f_{Pb}\neq0$ so the coding power, and maximum achievable imaging sensitivity, is even further decreased.

 Source finding in these sky images is performed with a sliding-cell annulus technique, implemented as the ftool \texttt{batcelldetect}.
 The combination of the coded image noise and this form of source finding results in a large population of noise peaks found in the images, as seen in Figure \ref{fig:ImageBlips}, which prevents the confident discovery of real, dim, GRBs in the data.
-While there are 32,768 detector pixels in a DPI, upon projection onto the sky via the imaging technique described above, we end up with $\sim$300,000 (mostly) independent sky pixels, before oversampling.
-Using a source finding routine like that of \texttt{batcelldetect} we have a similar number of uncorrelated trials to the number of sky pixels, given the size of the BAT point-spread function.
+While there are 32,768 detector pixels in a DPI, upon projection onto the sky via the imaging technique described above, we end up with $\sim$300,000 (mostly) independent sky pixels, before oversampling.\footnote{For on-boresight directions a BAT image sky pixel is 17 arcmin$^2$, but for lines-of-sight far off-axis the pixel scale can decrease by a factor of $\sim2$.} Using a source finding routine like that of \texttt{batcelldetect} we have a similar number of uncorrelated trials to the number of sky pixels, given the size of the BAT point-spread function.